Use this time and date calculator to quickly calculate the days between two dates.

 Add or subtract the number of days/weeks/months/years, e.g., you set a six-week training plan and want to know which day will be six weeks from the day you start.

 The short history of conventional time

 The mathematicians reported back that by being off by a little over 11 minutes, the calendar had three unneeded year days every 400 years.
-To right this wrong, the mathematicians added in a clause that if the year was a multiple of 100, the leap day would be skipped, unless of course the year was also a multiple of 400, in which case the leap day would be kept.
+To right this wrong, the mathematicians added in a clause that if the year were a multiple of 100, the leap day would be skipped unless, of course, the year was also a multiple of 400, in which case the leap day would be kept.
 This would mean that the calendar would only be out of date after 3216 years.
 The Pope issued a Papal Bull, and Catholic Europe adopted the calendar by the end of 1582.

 Protestant countries initially objected to adopting the calendar.
 Great Britain and its colonies wouldn't use it until 1752, and the last country in Europe was Greece, which followed the changes in 1923.

 Nowadays, the Gregorian Calendar is used in most countries around the world.
 The few exceptions include Afghanistan, Iran, Ethiopia, and Nepal.